Caroline Gordon

 Caroline Ferguson Gordon (October 6, 1895 - April 11, 1981) was an American novelist and literary critic who, while still in her thirties, received a Guggenheim Fellowship in 1932 and an O. Henry Award in 1934.
+Her early fiction was influenced by her association with the Southern Agrarians.

 Biography

 Gordon was born and raised in Todd County, Kentucky at her family's plantation home, "Woodstock".
 She was educated at her father's Clarksville Classical School for Boys in Montgomery County, Tennessee.
 In 1916, Gordon graduated from Bethany College and became a writer of society news for the Chattanooga Reporter newspaper in Chattanooga, Tennessee.

 In the summer of 1924, Gordon returned home to Kentucky, when she met the poet Allen Tate.
 She moved with Tate to New York City, where they first lived together in Greenwich Village.
 They later shared a house with Hart Crane in Patterson, New York.
 Tate and Gordon wed in New York City on May 15, 1925, and their daughter Nancy was born in September 1925.
 In 1928, the family traveled to Europe, where they spent the next two years.

 After returning from Europe in 1930, Gordon and her family moved to BenFolly, a house they purchased in Clarksville, Tennessee, with the assistance of Tate's brother Ben.
 Gordon and Tate entertained literary notables such as Robert Lowell, who camped on their lawn one summer.
 Other visitors included F. Scott Fitzgerald, Ernest Hemingway, William Faulkner, Flannery O'Connor, T. S. Eliot, Robert Penn Warren, and Ford Madox Ford.
 Ford served as a mentor to Gordon, counseling her on her literary work and prodding her into completing her first novel Penhally, published in 1931.
 Gordon received the Guggenheim and the O. Henry during this early period.
 The O. Henry was a unique second-place prize awarded for her 1934 short story "Old Red", published in Scribner's Magazine.
 Gordon's early fiction was influenced by her association with the Southern Agrarians.
 Paul V. Murphy writes that she "exhibited a southern nostalgia as strong as any member of the group, including Davidson, the most unreconstructed of the Agrarians".
 Between 1934 and 1972, Gordon published nine additional novels, five written during the late 1930s and World War II.